-Priscilla chose to try cannabis after years of painkiller pharmaceuticals not working.
-She found an alternative to opiate pain killers and it has changed her life.
+Priscilla tried cannabis as an alternative to opiate painkillers and she says this has changed her life.

 Editor’s Note: Any testimonials or endorsements found on this site are for anecdotal purposes only.
 The information in Rxleaf testimonials is not direct medical advice, nor should it be a substitute for consultations with qualified healthcare professionals who are intimately knowledgeable about your individual medical needs.

 I tried pot for the first time when I was 23, after my first child was born.
 We lived in a housing project and a girl I grew up with gave me my first joint.
 While I continued to enjoy smoking with my husband after this, cannabis was not really a part of my life beyond recreational relaxation.
 Little did I know but weed would one day be my alternative to opiate painkillers.

 When my son was two, he had to go into hospital for a major operation to remove a salivary gland.
 As a young mom, I was very stressed and anxious for my baby.
 My sister had some smoke and said I needed to relax.
 We smoked together.
 I needed that break before I went back home to take care of him.
 It felt good to relax, laugh, and it helped me set my mind to the hard road ahead of me.
 When I look back, even though I didn’t smoke for another 6 years (!), this was the beginning of my relationship with cannabis as a healer.

 A Lifetime of Physical Labor Takes its Toll